llvm/llvm-project/clang/docs/LanguageExtensions.rst

 **Description**:

-The ``__builtin_prefetch(addr, rw, locality)`` builtin is expected to be used to avoid cache misses when the developper has a good understanding of which data are going to be used next. ``addr`` is the address that needs to be brought into the cache. ``rw`` indicates the expected access mode: ``0`` for *read* and ``1`` for *write*.
+The ``__builtin_prefetch(addr, rw, locality)`` builtin is expected to be used to avoid cache misses when the developer has a good understanding of which data are going to be used next. ``addr`` is the address that needs to be brought into the cache. ``rw`` indicates the expected access mode: ``0`` for *read* and ``1`` for *write*.
 In case of *read write* access, ``1`` is to be used. ``locality``